JumboCode/South-Florida-Jewish-Academy/README.md

  - Select who you want to review your code!

 ### Linting
 We're using linting on at least our frontend code.
-Thus, when you're in the sfja dir, run `yarn run lint` to see what errors our linter might be giving you.
+Thus, when you're in the sfja dir, run `yarn lint` to see what errors our linter might be giving you.
 WebStorm helps with this by underlining some things with yellow text.
-Then, run `yarn run lint --fix` to try to see if the linter can automatically fix the code.
+Then, run `yarn lint --fix` to try to see if the linter can automatically fix the code.
 PRs can't be merged until it passes the tests (which includes linting), so be sure to lint your code!

 ### Packages
 #### Backend Packages